Pseudo-rotations vs. Rotations

 \begin{Lemma} There exists $i$ such that $C_i$ is not entirely contained in the union of the subgroups $C_j$ with $j\neq i$:

 \end{Lemma}

-\begin{Remark} This lemma depends only on the assumptions that the components $\lambda_i$ of $\vec{\lambda}$ are distinct, in contrast with the eigenvalues of $\Phi$, and that $\theta_i\in (0,\,1)$ for all $i$.
+\begin{Remark} This lemma depends only on the assumptions that the components $\lambda_i$ of $\vec{\lambda}$ are distinct and that $\theta_i\in (0,\,1)$ for all $i$.
+(However, the eigenvalues of $\Phi$ need not be distinct.)
 Note also that, as will be clear from the proof, while those $i$ for which \eqref{eq:distinct} holds can be explicitly described, \eqref{eq:distinct} does not need to be satisfied for all $i$.
-In fact, we can have $C_i\subset C_j$ for some $i\neq j$. \end{Remark}
+In fact, we can have $C_i\subset C_j$ for some $i\neq j$, and then of course \eqref{eq:distinct} does not hold for this $i$. \end{Remark}

 The theorem readily follows from these two lemmas.
 Namely, let $i$ be as in Lemma \ref{lemma:components}.
 Pick a short path $\eta$ in $\Gamma$ transverse to $C_i$, intersecting $C_i$ at one point and not intersecting any $C_j$ with $j\neq i$.
 Such a path exists since the complement to the union of $C_j$, $j\neq i$, in $C_i$ is non-empty.